allthingslinux/tux/.github/CONTRIBUTING.md

     Copy the example configuration file.

     ```bash
-    cp config/config.toml.example config/config.toml
+    cp config/config.json.example config/config.json
     ```

-    Review `config/config.toml` and customize it as needed.
+    Review `config/config.json` and customize it as needed.

-    **Note:** The configuration system supports TOML, YAML, and JSON formats.
-You can also generate example configs:
+    **Note:** You can regenerate example configs with:

     ```bash
     uv run config generate